Santandersecurityresearch/QuantumRNG/README.md

 # QuantumRNG - QRNG as a service prototypes

-This repo is a prototype for some ideas of having a 'Quantum RNG as a Service' - a CSPRNG that makes use of a quantum computer to generate its entropy pool for its randomness.
+This repo is a prototype for some ideas of having a 'Quantum RNG as a Service' - a A cryptographically secure pseudorandom number generator (CSPRNG) that makes use of a quantum computer to generate its entropy pool for its randomness.

+We have chosen to use IBM's [IBM Quantum Experience](https://quantum-computing.ibm.com/) platform due to there being no other cloud Quantum Computing platform with 5 qubits.

 ## Disclaimer

 This code is most certainly **NOT** for use in production systems.
 This is just a proof-of-concept designed to show one way to integrate cloud systems into something that has the promise of being useful.
-YMMV and caveat developer!
+We advise you to read the code and understand what is being proposed before deploying it.

-## Setup
+## Getting It Working

+If you don't have one already, you will need to register an account on the [IBM Quantum Experience](https://quantum-computing.ibm.com/) website.

-You will need to install `qiskit` with `pip` or sim. so that you can access the quantum computer backend.
+You will need to install `qiskit` with `pip` or sim in order for you to access the quantum computer backend.

 You will also need to create an `ibm_secrets.yml` file so that you can load in your API key (look at the 'My Account' page on IBMQX to find this).